Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Alphington was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Alphington was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-The top three ancestry groups were English (23.4%), Australian (20.9%), and Irish (10.5%).
-Italian (7.0%) and Greek (4.0%) were notably overrepresented in Alphington compared to regional averages, while Macedonian was also present at 0.9%.
+Ancestry-wise, the top three groups were English (23.4%), Australian (20.9%), and Irish (10.5%).
+Italian (7.0%) and Greek (4.0%) populations were significantly higher than regional averages of none each.
+Macedonian ancestry was also present at 0.9%, compared to none regionally.

 Frequently Asked Questions - Diversity